My back is turned on Spring and all her flowers,

 The sea-weed on a vessel's mast-top high.

-We are busy working to bring W. H. Davies's "Love and the Muse" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Love and the Muse" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Love and the Muse" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.